Top 15 Foods Highest in Vitamin C

 Broccoli

-Aside from vitamin C, this vegetable also contains dietary fiber and is considered as the best detox foods.
+Aside from vitamin C, this vegetable also contains dietary fiber and is considered the best detox food.

 15. Dark leafy greens